Mercedes Morán: “Extremism and fundamentalism are current realities”

 The gray hair, the grandmother and the theater

-Mercedes Morán has already finished filming Elena knows, about the novel by Claudia Piñeiro, directed by Anahí Berneri and Norma co-written by her with Santiago Giralt, who directed it.
+Mercedes Morán has already finished filming Elena knows, regarding the novel by Claudia Piñeiro, directed by Anahí Berneri and Norma co-written by her with Santiago Giralt, who directed it.
 In addition, she will travel to Brazil to embody another fiction.
 These three films led her to have to abandon her beloved gray hair.
 She confesses: “I was able to sustain them for a few years, sometimes I had to wear wigs, since not all the characters accepted that hair color”

 She is the mother of three daughters and a proud grandmother.
-When asked about education, she states: “I believe that when one assumes the responsibility of educating someone, they seek to instill values that they believe are important and are equal for men and women.
+When asked regarding education, she states: “I believe that when one assumes the responsibility of educating someone, they seek to instill values that they believe are important and are equal for men and women.
 I am going to be a grandmother for the fourth time, my youngest daughter, Manuela (27) is expecting her first child and I am super happy.
 She recycles me, she amuses me and I enjoy this relationship, I do what I want with them.
 I give him all the tastes.
 I have a lot of fun”.

 The last time she was seen on stage was shortly before the pandemic, performing King Kong Theory at the Cervantes.
 She anticipates: “I haven’t done theater for a long time.
 I didn’t stop making movies and now I want to go back.
 I’ll finish filming in June, then I’ll take a few months and look for material.
 I want to do a comedy, I want to hear the laughter of the people in the audience.
 I seek to provide joy, because I also need it.
 She confesses that she left her activity on Twitter.
 “Now I use Instagram more and I don’t have Tik Tok.
 I don’t want to be left out of anything, if possible, but I don’t want to be inside of everything either.